Skip to main content

 • Ensure you sanitise hands on entering/leaving the ward and hospital environment.

-• Face masks are available at the point of entry.
-All visitors and those accompanying patients to appointments are strongly advised to wear a mask.
+• Face masks are available at the point of entry if you would like to wear one.

 • Each patient can have up to two visitors per visit.